emrgnt-cmplxty/automata/automata/docs/core/base/agent_instance.rst

 As an abstract class, ``AgentInstance`` cannot be used directly.
 Instead, it should be subclassed by specific agent implementations that provide their own implementation of the ``run`` method.
-This enables different agents to run with various configurations and setups as needed.
+This enables different providers to run with various configurations and setups as needed.

 Follow-up Questions: